Symmetric/calico-docker/docs/kubernetes/KubernetesPolicy.md

 # Programming Calico Policy in Kubernetes
-The [Calico Kubernetes plugin](https://github.com/projectcalico/calico-docker/blob/master/docs/kubernetes/KubernetesIntegration.md) allows you to specify networking policy in the Kubernetes API using pod annotations.
+The Calico Plugin for Kubernetes allows you to specify networking policy in the Kubernetes API using pod annotations.

 ## Prerequisites
 * A Kubernetes Deployment